Willie Irvine: Later career

 In March 1971, Ball offered Irvine the opportunity of a three-month loan spell at fellow Third Division side Brighton & Hove Albion.
-Irvine made his debut for Brighton on 10 March 1971 in the 3–2 win against Fulham.
+Irvine made his debut for Brighton on 10 March 1971 in a 3–2 win against Fulham.
 He scored in the match, and manager Pat Saward was effusive in his praise of his new signing.
-Irvine became a regular starter for Brighton, and scored again in the 1–1 draw with Plymouth Argyle at the Goldstone Ground on 28 April 1971.
+Irvine became a regular starter for Brighton, and scored again in a 1–1 draw with Plymouth Argyle at the Goldstone Ground on 28 April 1971.
 During the loan spell, he played 14 league games and scored six goals.
 At the end of the season, Irvine temporarily returned to Preston but a transfer fee of £7,000 took him to Brighton on a permanent deal in July 1971.
 Irvine became known as "late-goal Willie" after scoring a succession of last-minute goals.
 On 11 December 1971, he scored against Walsall in the second round of the FA Cup to take the tie to a replay.
-He scored the equaliser in the 2–2 draw away at Bristol Rovers on 22 January 1972, followed by a late winner in the 2–1 defeat of Wrexham two weeks later.
+He scored the equaliser in a 2–2 draw away at Bristol Rovers on 22 January 1972, followed by a late winner in a 2–1 defeat of Wrexham two weeks later.

 Irvine added to his tally with home and away goals against Halifax Town, where he would go on to play the next season, and a strike against Aston Villa that was named as runner-up in a Goal of the Season competition by television programme Match of the Day.
 With the forward partnership of Irvine and Kit Napier, Brighton performed better than expected in the 1971–72 season.
 At the end of the campaign, following a 1–1 draw with Rochdale the team was promoted to the Second Division, after finishing as runners-up behind Aston Villa.
 Irvine continued to score in a higher division, netting five times in the first eleven matches of the season.
 However, he was then dropped from the team and never regained his place in the starting line-up.
 Several clubs became interested in his services, including West Ham United, a number of American teams, and Scottish side Heart of Midlothian, where Bobby Seith was the manager.
-Irvine played his last match for Brighton on 18 November 1972, when the team lost 0–1 at home to his former club Burnley.
+Irvine played his last match for Brighton on 18 November 1972, when the team lost 1–0 at home to his former club Burnley.